Selena Gomez: 2007–2012: Breakthrough with Disney and Selena Gomez & the Scene

-In July 2010, Gomez starred alongside Joey King in Ramona and Beezus, a film adaptation of the children's novel series by Beverly Cleary, in which she portrayed Beezus Quimby.
-The film was well received by critics; Roger Ebert described it as "a sweet salute," and found both actresses "appealing".
-Selena Gomez & the Scene released their second studio album A Year Without Rain that same year, which debuted on the U.S. Billboard 200 at number four with sales of over 66,000.
+In 2010, Gomez starred alongside Joey King in Ramona and Beezus, a film adaptation of the children's novel series by Beverly Cleary, in which she portrayed Beezus Quimby.
+The film was well received by critics; Roger Ebert described it as "a sweet salute", and found both actresses "appealing".
+Additionally, Gomez reprised the voice role of Princess Selenia in Arthur 3: The War of the Two Worlds.
+That same year, Selena Gomez & the Scene released their second studio album A Year Without Rain, which debuted on the U.S. Billboard 200 at number four with sales of over 66,000.
 The album received mixed to positive reviews, where some critics reacting negatively to Gomez's Auto-Tuned vocals.
 Both of the record's singles, "Round & Round" and "A Year Without Rain", achieved moderate success.
 The band was awarded Favorite Breakout Artist at the 37th People's Choice Awards.
-Gomez reprised the voice role of Princess Selenia in Arthur 3: The War of the Two Worlds.

-Selena Gomez & the Scene released their third and final studio album, When the Sun Goes Down, in June 2011, to mixed reviews.
+The band's third and final studio album, When the Sun Goes Down, was released the following year, to mixed reviews.
 It debuted at number four on the U.S. Billboard 200 with first-week sales of 78,000 copies, and peaked at number three the following week.
-The album's lead single, "Who Says", was the band's highest charting effort, peaking at number twenty-one in the U.S. Its second single, "Love You like a Love Song", went on to become the band's highest performing single in the U.S. to date, peaking at number twenty-two on the Billboard Hot 100, where it spent 38 weeks, and reached the top ten in Canada, and was certified 5× Platinum by the RIAA.
+The album's lead single, "Who Says", was the band's highest charting effort, peaking at number twenty-one in the U.S. Its second single, "Love You like a Love Song", went on to become the band's highest performing single in the U.S. to date, peaking at number twenty-two on the Billboard Hot 100, where it spent 38 weeks, and reached the top ten in Canada, topping the chart in Russia.
+Alex Frank from Pitchfork called the song "a cult karaoke classic".
 In 2022, Billboard ranked the song as the biggest song that peaked at number twenty-two.
-The band's three studio albums have all been certified gold by the RIAA.
-For two years in a row (2010–2011), Billboard magazine ranked Gomez third in their list of 21 Under 21: Music's Hottest Minors, an annual ranking of the most popular musicians under the age of 21.
+Billboard featured Gomez on their 21 Under 21 list in 2010, 2011, and 2012.

-Gomez starred in the comedy film Monte Carlo (2011), with Leighton Meester and Katie Cassidy; she played the lead role of Grace, a teenager "mistaken for a socialite", Cordelia (also Gomez), "while on a trip to Paris".
+Gomez starred in the comedy film Monte Carlo (2011), with Leighton Meester and Katie Cassidy; she played the lead role of Grace, a teenager "mistaken for a socialite" named Cordelia, also portrayed by Gomez, "while on a trip to Paris".
 In preparation for the role, she learned to play polo and received dialect coaching to speak in two different British accents; Gomez's accent was described as "unconvincing".
-The film received mixed reviews from critic.
+The film received mixed reviews from critics.
 Nick Schager from Slant Magazine found Gomez "cute, but too bland to lend the proceedings any vivid character, except for the few scenes that allow her to indulge her cold, sarcastic, nasty side as Cordelia".
-That year, Gomez appeared in a cameo role in the film The Muppets.
-Gomez hosted in June the MuchMusic Video Awards in Toronto, Canada, and in November the MTV Europe Music Awards in Belfast, Northern Ireland.
+Gomez appeared in a cameo role in the film The Muppets.
+She also hosted in June the MuchMusic Video Awards, and in November the MTV Europe Music Awards.